avodonosov/reader-garbage-collector/README.md

 ```
 and that is more readable, in my opinion.

+An added bonus of usual symbol names in defpackage is that at GitHub,
+when you click a symbol, GitHub pops-up on the right of the screen
+all mentions of that symbol in the repo, so reader can quickly find
+the definition for the symbol.
+This does not work for uninterned
+symbols, because the search fails to match `#:some-function` in defpackage
+with `some-function` in other files - the `#:` confuses the search.

 The reason people use uninterned symbols is to avoid pollution of their
 current package, or keyword package, with the symbols interned
 when reader reads the defpacakge / in-package froms.